Posted by Dr. Shirley Zao on Oct 13 2021, 06:25 AM

 Fluoride exists naturally in plants, the earth’s crust, and many foods that we eat.
 It is also added to municipal water supplies and is widely used in dental treatments.

-In this blog, our dental experts at John H. Ko, DDS, in Pleasanton, California, explain the importance of fluoride for your oral health.
+In this blog, our dental experts at our dentist in Pleasanton, California, explain the importance of fluoride for your oral health.

 Fluoride is the only mineral recognized and proven beneficial by the FDA for improving oral health.
 The benefits of fluoride for your dental health are: